kartoza/sawps/docs/src/user/manual/filters.md

     ![Spatial filter](./img/Spatial_filter.png)

     1. **Activity dropdown**: Using this you can filter the data according to the activity types.
-    2. **Biome type dropdown**:Using this you can filter the data according to the biome types.
+    2. **Biome type dropdown**: Using this you can filter the data according to the biome types.
-    3. **Critical biodiversity type dropdown**:Using this you can filter the data according to the critical biodiversity areas.
+    3. **Critical biodiversity type dropdown**: Using this you can filter the data according to the critical biodiversity areas.
-    4. **Protected area dropdown**:Using this you can filter the data according to the protected area types.
+    4. **Protected area dropdown**: Using this you can filter the data according to the protected area types.
-    5. **Population category dropdown**:Using this you can filter the data according to the population category types.
+    5. **Population category dropdown**: Using this you can filter the data according to the population category types.